-The Forum's Global Competitiveness and Benchmarking Network works closely with a network of over 160 Partner Institutes that administer the survey in their respective countries/territories.
+The Forum's Global Competitiveness and Benchmarking Network works closely with over 160 partner institutes that administer the survey in their respective countries/territories.
 They are selected because of their capacity to reach out to leading business executives as well as their understanding of the national business environment and their commitment to the Forum's research on competitiveness.
-The Partner Institutes are, for the most part, well-respected economics departments of national universities, independent research institutes or business organisations.
+The partner institutes are, for the most part, well-respected economics departments of national universities, independent research institutes or business organisations.
 The surveys are conducted according to detailed guidelines aiming at collecting a sample stratified by sector of activity and company size.
 The EOS administration process is reviewed on a yearly basis and underwent an external review in 2008 and 2012 by a renowned survey expert consultancy.
 See chapter 1.3 of the Global Competitiveness Report 2013-2014 for further details www.weforum.org/gcr.